faintirony/plusminus-unit-clarity/replit.md

 - Fixed routing issue: added redirects for legacy `/product` and `/products` routes to `/app/products`
 - Replaced all landing page text content with exact specifications from original design
 - Integrated real product data and statistics from ПлюсМинус interface screenshots
+- Applied comprehensive design system with new color schemes and typography
+- Made cards compact and visually appealing with proper spacing and hover effects
+- Removed header border for seamless design flow

 ## User Preferences